Marco-Congedo/Eegle.jl/docs/src/documents/Example Data.md

 **Eegle** deploys example EEG data files in [NY format](#NY-format) to be used in examples and tutorials.
 This format is read by fucntion [`readNY`](@ref), which creates an [`EEG`](@ref) structure including the data and metadata.
-The complete path to the file is exported as a constant, equal to the headings here below.
+The complete path to the file is is accessible anywhere as Eegle.{CONSTANT}, where {CONSTANT} is one of the heading here below.
 See the [tutorials](#tutorials).

 ## `EXAMPLE_MI_1`